Attorney Fee Requests Against Your Spouse

 Need-based attorney fee requests are common in divorces

-California law does not favor wars of attrition, where one spouse has significant more access to representation than the other spouse because of access to money.
+California law does not favor wars of attrition, where one spouse has significantly more access to representation than the other spouse because of access to money.

-Therefore, for example, if a wife in a divorce cannot afford an attorney because her husband controls much of the money including their savings, the wife can bring a fee request and ask the court to order fees paid from the savings or other sources.
+Therefore, for example, if a wife in a divorce cannot afford an attorney because her husband controls much of the money, including their savings, the wife can request a fee and ask the court to order fees from the savings or other sources.

 If both spouses have equal access and one spouse simply earns more than the other, that may also be a basis for an attorney fee request.